Mangesh1635/CPU-Simulator-OS/README.md

 # CPU-Simulator
-Find and Replace the given path :
+in phase 1 and phase 2 change the input file path in fileoperation.c

-D:/OneDrive/Desktop/CPU-Simulator-main/phase 1/input.txt    ---> input.txt   or your-path

-D:/OneDrive/Desktop/CPU-Simulator-main/phase 2/input.txt    ---> input.txt   or your-path